-Specifically regarding M2M data it is worth mentioning that the data is not quite comprehensive in this second data collection.
-In fact, several operators reported that their systems were not prepared for extracting this data but they are working on that for the next data collection.
+Specifically regarding M2M data it is worth mentioning that the data is not quite comprehensive in this third data collection.
+In fact, several operators reported that they are still adapting their systems to extract this data.

 Annex II: Regulatory evolution